dreamofwhy/FirstGitPractice/README.md

 8. `git commit -m “added an Author!”`
 You can customize the commit message in this step

-9. `git push origin AddAuthors` Push the commits from AddAuthors branch to origin.
+9. `git push origin AddAuthors_PUNetID` Push the commits from AddAuthors branch to origin.

-10. On the web: Go to your GitHub account and make a Pull Request back to cs360f14/FirstGitPractice
+10. On the web: Go to your GitHub account and make a Pull Request back to cs360f14/FirstGitPractice.
+You need to look at the AddAuthors__PUNetID branch.

 11. Go look at your pull request on cs360f14/FirstGitPractice.